Table of Contents

 Clinical picture of tetanus

-Due to the excessive activity of the spinal motoneurons, spasticity with strychnine-like, tonic-clonic convulsions occurs.
+Because of the excessive activity of the spinal motoneurons, spasticity with strychnine-like, tonic-clonic convulsions occurs.

 Laboratory diagnosis of Clostridium tetani

 Since culture often fails, toxin detection is important.
 For this detection, an animal experiment is necessary.
 In most cases, mice or guinea pigs are vaccinated with different amounts of the patient’s serum.
-The experiment is rated as positive when the animals die in seal position, which means with catalepsy of the rear legs.
+The experiment is rated as positive when the animals die in the seal position, which means with catalepsy of the rear legs.

 Control animals are simultaneously vaccinated with the patient’s serum and antitoxin.
-These animals should survive for a positive mice protection experiment.
+These animals should survive a positive mice protection experiment.